Corrugated Plastic Boards: Single-Wall vs Double-Wall

 To visualise this in the actual product, look at the board from the side, also referred to as the ‘edge’ or ‘cut edge.’
 You should be able to see the ribbing (which may run in straight or angled lines) between two straight lines, one at the top and one at the bottom.
 If you’re online, you can zoom in on the product to see the details.

 One good example is the Floorgard Corry Board Sheet.
-It’s a temporary floor protection made from polypropylene that offers impact protection through its corrugated twin-walled structure.
-This creates a gap between the floor and the object above, reducing the impact on the floor.
+It’s a temporary floor protection made from polypropylene that offers impact protection through its corrugated wall structure.
+The ribbed layer sits between two flat linerboards, which creates a gap that helps reduce impact on the floor from heavy objects above.

 What Is a Double-Wall?